This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 ‘Is Lasell now waylaying new applicants?’

-Attendant Tolman was about his age and wore the dark grey trousers and tunic most of the older attendants seemed to wear.
+Attendant Tolman was about his age and wore the dark grey uniform Tayl had seen on other attendants.

 Tayl shook his head.
 ‘We ran into the Auditor on the way to the Hall.’

-It took Tayl a second to remember that the gesture was part of a greeting.
-He shook the offered hand and added.
+It took Tayl a second to remember that he was supposed to shake.
 ‘Tayl.’

 ‘You arrived today?’

 Tayl nodded.
-His encounter with Lasell had proven how much he didn’t know about the House.
-Martim had been surprised when he hadn’t been aware of the assembly or what Remembrance Day meant.
-‘The Archiva and the Auditor didn’t seem to like each other?’
+His encounter with Lasell had proven how much he didn’t know about the current affairs at the House, and he asked, ‘The Archiva and the Auditor didn’t seem to like each other?’

 Em snorted.
 ‘All the senior faculty staff hate her.’
 He gestured to the people assembling in the Hall.
 ‘She wouldn’t even be here without all this.’